 Meanwhile, numbers and operations questions will only be on the SAT.
 This section will focus on rational numbers, integers, and word problems.
 About 20 to 25% of the test will feature these types of questions.

 Data, Probability, and Statistics

 There’s no maybe about this.
-Probability as well as data and statistics will be on the SAT.
-Mean, median, and mode are just the beginning, but interpreting data from table and graphs will also be included.
+Probability, as well as data and statistics, will be on the SAT.
+Mean, median, and mode are just the beginning, but interpreting data from tables and graphs will also be included.

 How to Prepare